davidtwco/rfcs/text/0000-build-std.md

 - Add a `--print default-unwind-strategy` to rustc and use that to avoid building `panic_unwind` if the default is abort for any given target and `panic` is not set in the profile
+- Download standard library sources from `crates.io`
+  - This would make build-std easier for users who do not use `rustup`.
+It would require Cargo to use `RUSTC_BOOTSTRAP` as the sources would not be found in the sysroot

 # Appendix I: Exhaustive literature review
 [appendix-i]: #appendix-i-exhaustive-literature-review